Please note: To guarantee 2024 shipment of Fundamentals of College Admission Counseling,

 This chapter delves into challenges and opportunities in enrolling students of color in American higher education, emphasizing a vital K–12 and higher education partnership.
 Proposing a dual perspective from secondary school and college counselors, it recognizes students’ intersectional identities and reviews historical enrollment trends.
 Addressing recent legal rulings on race-conscious admissions, the chapter suggests strategies for recruiting students of color.
 It also explores minority-serving institutions’ role, their challenges, and stresses the significance of financial aid and community partnerships in supporting students of color on their college journey.

-Lukas Mendoza is a high school counselor.
+M. Lukas Mendoza, EdD is a high school counselor.
 He has served schools in Texas, California, and Indiana so far.
 He is committed to helping students navigate their way through the college and financial aid application process.
 He believes that access to education is an important component of creating a society that values and respects all of its members.
 He also believes that we have an incredible responsibility as educators to believe 100% in our students, to shape and influence their critical thinking skills, and respect the dignity they have as humans.
 When he is not striving for educational excellence, he enjoys consuming Star Wars and Marvel media, traveling around the world to run marathons, and spending time with his family and cats.

-Dr. Janessa Dunn is a scholar-practitioner and woman of color who actively uses a hybrid of theoretical and empirical research to develop innovative practices to enroll high-achieving and diverse undergraduate classes.
+Janessa J. Dunn, EdD is a scholar-practitioner and woman of color who actively uses a hybrid of theoretical and empirical research to develop innovative practices to enroll high-achieving and diverse undergraduate classes.
 Her overall mission is to decrease the postsecondary access gap for underrepresented students in the U.S. A native of Birmingham, AL, Dr. Dunn graduated from Clay-Chalkville High School and pursued her undergraduate degree in Chemistry at Georgia Southern University in Statesboro, GA.
 She pursued graduate studies (M.Ed. and Ed.D.) and employment (Assistant Director of Admissions) at Vanderbilt University in Nashville, TN, and later served as Associate Dean of Admissions at Wake Forest University in Winston-Salem, NC.
 Currently, she serves as Director of Admissions at Skidmore College in Saratoga Springs, NY.
 Her professional management and leadership experiences include overseeing recruitment, application review, yield programming, and retention efforts for students of color, with an emphasis on creating equitable recruitment and file review policies and practices, peer-to-peer relationship building (Tinto, 1993), intentional student leader advising, effective marketing, and strong intra-campus partnerships.

 The college search and application process for students with disabilities is largely like the process for their peers, but it will be informed by the shifts in prevailing law that create differences in the accommodations system, including what supports are and aren’t commonly available.
 School counselors can use their knowledge to support students in developing needed skills, choosing courses that align with college aspirations, applying for standardized testing accommodations, and choosing colleges that provide a good fit, while also incorporating parent participation in a way that increases student self-advocacy.